capslocky/git-cheat-sheet/git.md

 * You always have the shell and can rely on it
 * You can introduce aliases and scripts for frequent operations
 * You directly interact with repository (useful shell output, no gui bugs or stuck)
-* You better understand how git works
+* You better understand how git works and get more 'aha!' moments
 * You will be cool